Meltrust/boox/README.md

 ![screenshot](./assets/img/app_screenshot.png)

-This is achieved that by using JavaScript objects and arrays.
+This is achieved by using JavaScript objects and arrays.
 Also, the DOM is dynamically modified with basic events.

 ## Built With